Chuck & Franny, a pandemic story

 Not true,” says Franny.
 “Not.
 Just, I despise this—this—gulf.
 I hate it.
 I hate it.

 Theyre already en route.
-That’s the thing.
-And merely stopping for gas (and creamers, because the relatives in Pittsburgh mightn’t have any—they always drink their coffee black) means wiping down the car door handles afterwards, the steering wheel, even the soapy-water jug tainted by her touch.
+Merely stopping for gas (and creamers, because the relatives in Pittsburgh mightn’t have any—they always drink their coffee black) means wiping down the car door handles afterwards, the steering wheel, even the soapy-water jug tainted by her touch.

 The woman in Sheetz couldn’t make out what Franny was asking.
 Too much padding in her mask.
 The creamers—could she take a few?
 The woman would’ve said yes.
 Walking out with them wasn’t stealing.